Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Student IT Associates & Developers

 Yale College ITI have directly mentored Yale student photographers, student IT associates, and student developers working on real Yale College IT projects.
 Rather than treating student employment as transactional, I structure these experiences as genuine professional development.
-Students have served as project co-leads, built app prototypes, and developed media credentials and portfolio-building work.
+Students have served as project co-leads, built app prototypes, and developed media and portfolio work.
 Several have gone on to graduate programs and professional roles in technology.

 Yale College Voices as a Mentorship Platform

-Yale CollegeThe Yale College Voices podcast is, at its core, a mentorship platform at scale.
+Yale CollegeYale College Voices is, at its core, a mentorship platform at scale.
 Each episode amplifies the story of a Yale staff or faculty member, giving listeners an honest look at non-linear career paths, resilience, and what it means to build a meaningful professional life.
-For students and early-career staff, these stories serve as the kind of mentorship that can be hard to access directly.
+For students and early-career staff, these stories provide the kind of access to senior voices that formal mentorship programs can't always deliver.

 My Approach